top of page

 Serve: Your child hands the stuffed animal to you.

 Return: You respond, “Thank you!
-The bear is sleepy... shhh.”
+Rabbit is sleepy... shhh.”
 Then pause and wait.

 Serve: You pretend the puppet is eating.